ibm-cloud-docs/vpc/block_storage_is_profiles.md

 # Profiles
 {: #block-storage-profiles}

 When you provision {{site.data.keyword.block_storage_is_short}} secondary volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you specify an IOPS profile that best meets your storage requirements.
 Profiles are available as three predefined IOPS tiers or as custom IOPS.
-IOPS tiers provide guaranteed IOPS/GB performance for volumes up to 2 TB capacity.
+IOPS tiers provide reliable IOPS/GB performance for volumes up to 2 TB capacity.
 You can also specify a custom IOPS profile and define volume capacity and IOPS within a range.
 {:shortdesc}

 ## Tiered IOPs profiles
 {: #tiers}

-Block storage provides three predefined IOPS tiers you can select to specify optimal performance for your compute workloads and to avoid bottlenecks.
-You can provision volumes in your availability zone with guaranteed IOPS, as described in the following table:
+Block storage provides three predefined IOPS tiers you can select to specify optimal performance for your compute workloads and help avoid bottlenecks.
+Table 1 describes the IOPS performance you can expect when create volumes in your availability zone.

 | IOPS Tier | Workload | Volume size | Max IOPS |
 |-----------|----------|-------------|----------|